javascript-tutorial/en.javascript.info/1-js/1-getting-started/2-editor/article.md

 ## My favorites

-I believe one should have both an IDE for projects and a lightweight editor for quick and easy file editing.
+The personal preference of the author is to have both an IDE for projects and a lightweight editor for quick and easy file editing.

 I'm using: